Snigdha786/user-management/README.md

 # user-management
-This is a sprinboot application for maintaining users with frontend on react
+This is a simple springboot application for maintaining users with frontend on react